Mincka/nghttp2docker/README.md

 Three images are available to make it easy to use the proxy on any platform.

 ### Docker Hub
 On [Docker Hub](https://hub.docker.com/r/jehrhart/nghttp2docker).
 Nothing to build, ready to use.
-Clone this repo and run this.
+Clone this repo (or just get `nghttpx.conf`), edit the `backend` setting, update your `hosts` file and run this.
 It is based on the "`package`" image (official nghttp2 package for Ubuntu 20.04).

 `
 docker run --rm --name nghttpx -p 80:8000 -p 443:8001 -v ${PWD}:/nghttpx -it jehrhart/nghttp2docker nghttpx --conf /nghttpx/nghttpx.conf